 Back Judge: Observe action on or by your eligible receiver responsibility as determined by offensive formation.
-Move laterally and backward to observe actions of players ahead of the runner as the ball moves to the H or L side of the field.
+Move laterally and backward to observe actions of players ahead of the runner as the ball moves to the F or S side of the field.
 Be ready to take over on cutback and breakaway runs.
 Cover the goal line or end line as spot of the snap and subsequent action dictates.
 Go to the football when it becomes dead in your immediate area.
 When play is not in your area, move to a position to best observe the continuing action after the ball becomes dead.
 When a running play develops toward a sideline, drift toward that sideline.
-Keep the runner bracketed between you and H or L. Assist in stopping the clock and be aware of the status of the clock when the play is dead.
+Keep the runner bracketed between you and F or S. Assist in stopping the clock and be aware of the status of the clock when the play is dead.
 Observe player action downfield between the U and you.
-On plunges into the line up the middle, do not move too fast, let the play come to you.
+On line plunges up the middle do not move too fast, let the play come to you.
 Pick up any ball carrier that breaks loose and goes downfield.
-On plays where the runner goes out of bounds, especially in team areas, move into the dead ball area and assist H, L and R with maintaining order.
-The presence of another official stops most dead ball fouls in the team areas.
-Some out of bounds runs may necessitate coming rapidly into the team area while observing all the action.
-Go where the play takes.
-Watch player(s) activity around the ball carrier, especially in wide-open plays where players are pursuing and coming to the primary area.
+On plays where the runner goes out of bounds, cover the area around the runner.
+Watch player(s) activity that is around the ball carrier, especially in wide-open plays where players are pursuing and coming to the primary area.
 On long runs, be prepared to rule on goal line plays.